sfuhrm/capsula/README.md

 * Documentation for usage.
 * Documentation for YAML format.
+* Could somehow tag which Git commit was used for building.
 * Reusing of users .m2 directory for speeding up maven runs a lot.
 * Stop at certain stages for debugging, for example after template generation.
 * Add support for Gradle, Ant (?) besides Maven.